 Santiago's players have offered instruction to young people in the local community and have conducted weekly workouts for faculty and friends.
 His teams travel to his home in Mayaguez, Puerto Rico during spring break most seasons.

 In addition to his duties as tennis coach at Mount Holyoke, Santiago also teaches all levels of raquet sports, including tennis, badminton and squash.
-He is also heavily involved with Mount Holyoke's Posse Scholars Program, and serves as the Posse 3 mentor, which will graduate in 2016.
+He is also heavily involved with Mount Holyoke's Posse Scholars Program, and serves as the Posse 3 mentor, which graduated in 2016.

 ITA Northeast Region Coach of the Year